Author Archives Nabil Kherouf

 Voronoi Diagrams

 The simplest definition of Voronoi Diagrams is it being the partition of a plane into a set of regions close to each of a set of objects.
-In other words, given a set of points in a plane, a Voronoi Region/Cell of a point A is an area encompassing points closer to A than any other points in the plane.
+In other words, given a set of points in a plane, a Voronoi region/cell of a point A is an area encompassing points closer to A than any other points in the plane.
 To use Voronoi Diagrams with a set of polygons, we need to compute a cell for each segment of a given polygon.
-By performing a union on the resulting Voronoi cells, we find the centerlines between the polygon and its neighbors (See example below).
-Please note that these centerlines can also be used for other purposes such as indoor navigation or robot motion.
+By performing a union on the resulting Voronoi cells, we find the center lines between the polygon and its neighbors (See example below).

-Voronoi Cell for each segment (with matching colors)
+Following image shows a Voronoi cell for each segment with matching colors:

 Step-by-step process of finding the centerlines

-• Extract segments from each polygon and assign them an id to associate them with their original polygon.
+• For each polygon, extract segments and assign them an id to associate them with their original polygon.

-The Boost library provides a very efficient and easy-to-use function to compute the Voronoi Diagrams of any set of non-intersecting segments (except endpoints of consecutive segments).
-By passing the segments of each polygon to Boost, we’re computing the Voronoi cell for each segment then we’re performing a boolean union of all resulting Voronoi cells.
-As mentioned before, the union will be a shape representing the centerlines between the polygon and all its direct neighbors.
+The Boost Library provides a very efficient and easy-to-use function to compute the Voronoi Diagrams of any set of non-intersecting segments (except endpoints of consecutive segments).
+By passing the segments of each polygon to the Boost Library, we’re computing the Voronoi cell for each segment then we’re performing a boolean union of all resulting Voronoi cells.
+As mentioned before, the union will be a shape representing the centerlines between the polygon and its direct neighbors.

 // building a collection of segments from each polygon